yeoman/yeoman.io/app/authoring/user-interactions.md

 - `defaults` Default value for this argument
 - `banner` String to show on usage notes (this one is provided by default)

 This method must be called inside the `constructor` method.
-Else Yeoman won't be able to output the relevant help information when a user calls your generator with the help option. e.g.: `yo webapp --help`
+Otherwise Yeoman won't be able to output the relevant help information when a user calls your generator with the help option: e.g. `yo webapp --help`.

 ### Options